-Most scientists disseminate their findings only to peers, in the form of papers and conference presentations.
-About half of them do no scientific outreach because they think it is ineffective.
+Most scientists disseminate their findings only to peers, in the form of publications and conference presentations.
+About half of scientists do no public outreach because they consider it to be ineffective.
 The other half does minimal outreach.
-Scientists who do engage in outreach activities mainly focus on school children, and tend to adopt a deficit model approach, rather than a dialogue or engagement model (Besley et al 2015).
-The deficit perspective is based on the notion that the public has a knowledge gap and that all scientists need to do is fill it by transmitting knowledge to them.
-Researchers in the field of science communication have repeatedly found that this is ineffective.
-Public engagement is necessary and that requires two-way communication (Cooper 2016).
+Scientists who do engage in outreach activities mainly focus on school children, and tend to adopt a "deficit model" approach, rather than a dialogue or engagement model (Besley et al 2015).
+The deficit perspective is based on the notion that the public has a knowledge gap and that scientists need to fill this gap by transmitting knowledge to them.
+Researchers in the field of science communication have repeatedly found that this approach is ineffective.
+Public engagement is necessary, and public engagement requires two-way communication (Cooper 2016).

-The broad consensus is that a two-way engagement effort can strengthen policy outcomes by pulling in more voices, building support for science, growing interest among youth, encouraging science careers, improving science knowledge, and boosting the overall value of science to society (CSTA, 2003; RS, 2006; Commonwealth of Australia, 2010).
-Understanding the public’s needs and interests also helps to enhance science’s value to society (Wilsdon et al., 2005; EURAB, 2007), and participatory activities can foster interest and community engagement, and help the public better understand not only a specific scientific issue but also the scientific process (Bonney et al., 2009).
+There is growing consensus that two-way engagement can strengthen policy outcomes by attracting more voices, building support for science, growing interest among youth, encouraging science careers, improving science knowledge, and boosting the overall value of science to society (CSTA, 2003; RS, 2006; Commonwealth of Australia, 2010).
+Understanding the public’s needs and interests helps to enhance science’s value to society (Wilsdon et al., 2005; EURAB, 2007).
+Participatory activities foster interest and community engagement, and help the public to better understand not only a specific scientific issue, but the entire scientific process (Bonney et al., 2009).

-Two-way public engagement can be achieved through many approaches.
-The public can engage in the research process itself, by working with scientists to determine research questions, collecting and analyzing data, or discussing and sharing results (Bonney et al., 2009b).
+There are many ways to achieve two-way public engagement.
+In the citizen science model, the public can participate in the research process itself by working with scientists to determine research questions, collecting and analyzing data, or discussing and sharing results (Bonney et al., 2009b).
 Whatever the method chosen to produce community engagement, the level of effectiveness increases when the activity is developed over time.
-Longer engagement periods create more opportunities for the public to participate in the scientific process, which in exchange generate more interest and understanding of both, the specific question, and the scientific process itself.
-(EC, 2007; Powell & Colin, 2008).
+Longer engagement periods create more opportunities for the public to participate in the scientific process, and this generates more understanding of both the specific question and the scientific process itself (EC, 2007; Powell & Colin, 2008).

-Participation in the doing of science is not the only form of engagement – scientific techniques and experimental design are only one part of the equation.
-The concepts and ideas that science is based on and the new knowledge that it creates is perhaps the juncture where science and society intersect most.
-But conveying this complex knowledge in a way that the public can engage with is a major hurdle, and one that scientists need help with, as evidenced by the failure of the “deficit model.”
-Here is where art can engage in the process by translating the complexities intrinsic to science to a more familiar language.
+Participation in the practice of science is not the only form of engagement – scientific techniques and experimental design are only one part of the equation.
+The new knowledge that science creates is often where science and society intersect most frequently.
+But conveying this complex knowledge in a way that the public can engage with is a major hurdle, and one that scientists need help with, as demonstrated by the failure of the “deficit model.”
+Here is where art can be most effective – by translating the complexities of science into a more familiar language.

 A Partnership with the Arts

-Is not hard to imagine why the Academy Award-winning movies that include neuroscience subjects have generated such a huge impact on viewers worldwide.
+Is not hard to imagine why neuroscience-inspired Academy Award-winning movies have generated such a huge impact on viewers worldwide.

-Running from 1996 to 2006, the U.K. Wellcome Trust’s Sciart was originally launched to fund “visual arts projects which involved an artist and a scientist in collaboration to research, develop and produce work which explored contemporary biological and medical science”.
-The Sciart initiative ended up supporting 118 projects with nearly £3 million of funding (roughly 5 million CAD).
-The results show that the involvement of arts in science helps to communicate scientific information in new and more attractive ways to major audiences (Glinkowski & Bamford 2009).
-The opening of new venues for the public to understand, discuss and participate in scientific discovery provided a way for them to challenge and to be critical of science, while reinforcing the notion that association between different aspects of society stimulates interdisciplinary work.
+Running from 1996 to 2006, the U.K. Wellcome Trust’s Sciart programme was originally launched to fund “visual arts projects which involved an artist and a scientist in collaboration to research, develop and produce work which explored contemporary biological and medical science”.
+Ultimately, the Sciart programme supported 118 projects with nearly £3 million of funding (roughly 5 million CAD).
+The results from this programme demonstrate that the involvement of the arts in science helps to communicate scientific information in new and attractive ways to broad audiences (Glinkowski & Bamford 2009).
+The opening of new venues for the public to understand, discuss and participate in scientific discovery provided a way for them to challenge and be critical of science, while reinforcing the notion that association between different aspects of society stimulates interdisciplinary work.

-ArtNeuro at the University of London is another fine example of science reaching new venues.
-The collaborative initiative showcased hard-to-understand science in completely different and more accessible ways (Bryony 2014).
-This type of engagement between science and art is not new.
-Canada experienced an example in a play commissioned by Michael R. Hayden, Professor of Medical Genetics at UBC back in 2000.
+The ArtNeuro at the University of London is a prime example of science reaching new audiences.
+This collaborative initiative showcased hard-to-understand science in completely different and more accessible ways (Bryony 2014).
+Such engagement between science and art is not new.
+Canada witnessed an example in 2000 in a theater piece commissioned by Michael R. Hayden, Professor of Medical Genetics at the University of British Columbia.
 The Score, which was later adapted into a film, tells the story of a brilliant geneticist who discovers that she has the same Huntington gene that killed her mother.
-Ethical issues and genetic determinism then surface after she discovers that she is pregnant.
-Hayden believes that the play “transforms the scientific ideas explored in the world of the laboratory into universal themes of human identity, freedom and creativity, and opens up a door for a discussion between the scientific community and the public in general” (Genome Canada, 2006).
+Ethical issues and genetic determinism surface after she discovers that she is pregnant.
+Hayden believes that the play “transforms the scientific ideas explored in the world of the laboratory into universal themes of human identity, freedom and creativity, and opens a door for discussion between the scientific community and the public in general” (Genome Canada, 2006).

-In the United States, advocates for the transition of the STEM programs to STEAM call for incorporation of the arts in discussions of science, technology, engineering, and mathematics in an effort to “achieve a synergistic balance”.
-Such groups point out that the inclusion of the arts in the discussion can extend the reach of science to, and thereby inspire, a community that produces an astonishing $70 billion aggregate annual income just in that country (Piro 2010).
+In the United States, advocates for the transition of "STEM" programmes into "STEAM" programmes call for the incorporation of the arts in discussions of science, technology, engineering, and mathematics in an effort to “achieve a synergistic balance.”
+Such advocates argue that including the arts can extend the reach of science to, and thereby inspire, a community that produces an astonishing 70 billion dollars of annual aggregate income (Piro 2010).

 As any good effort to support an idea here is a list of pertinent references and documents used during the creation of this brochure: